omeka/classic-enduser/docs/Content/Item_Types.md

 Pre-defined item types
 ---------------------------------------------------------

 -   **Document**: A resource containing textual data.
-Note that facsimiles or images of texts are still of the genre text.
+This can be facsimiles or digitized images of texts, or born-digital documents.
--   **Moving Image**: A series of visual representations that, when shown in succession, impart an impression of motion.
+-   **Moving Image**: A film, animated image file, slideshow, or digitally-shot video.
 -   **Oral History**: A resource containing historical information obtained in interviews with persons having firsthand knowledge.
 This may be an audio or video recording, or a transcript of a conversation.
 -   **Sound**: A resource whose content is primarily intended to be rendered as audio.
 -   **Still Image**: A static visual representation.
 Examples of still images are: paintings, drawings, graphic designs, plans, and maps.
 Recommended best practice is to assign the type "text" to images of textual materials.